-Your water heater’s relief valve has a vital role to play where safety is concerned.
+Your water heaters pressure relief valve has a vital role to play where safety is concerned.

-Should either the temperature or the pressure inside the tank become dangerously high, the relief valve will open up, thus preventing serious problems from ensuing.
+Should either the temperature or the pressure inside the tank become dangerously high, the water heater pressure relief valve will open up, thus preventing serious problems from ensuing.

-Yet relief valves are prone to develop pesky and annoying leaks as time goes on.
+Yet water heater pressure relief valves are prone to develop pesky and annoying leaks as time goes on.

 This article will discuss two potential causes of such leaks, as well as how to fix the problem.